 - Are typical of the world’s major terrestrial or coastal ecosystems;

 - Demonstrate innovative approaches to living and working in harmony with nature; and

 - Demonstrate how to achieve a sustainable balance between conserving natural ecosystems and biodiversity and fostering sound economic development.

 In the world, there are more than 600 Biosphere Regions in over 100 countries.

-In Canada, there are 16 biosphere reserves in 8 provinces.
+In Canada, there are 19 biosphere regions in 8 provinces.

 World Network of Biosphere Regions since 2007.
 In 2015, it also joined the World Network of Island and Coastal Biosphere Regions, a sub-network of the WNBR formed by the representatives of twenty islands and coastal biosphere reserves around the world, which aims to study, implement and disseminate island and coastal strategies to preserve biodiversity and heritage, promote sustainable development, and adapt to and mitigate the effects of climate change.